 The BMW PGA Championship has a great roll call of champions, some of whom are multiple winners.
 Sir Nick Faldo, the former world No1, won the trophy four times, while Colin Montgomerie is the only player to have won it three years in succession (1998,1999 and 2000).
 Other winners include such greats as Bernhard Langer (1987, 1993, 1995), Severiano Ballesteros, Ian Woosnam and José María Olazábal.

 The first winner was Englishman Ken Bousfield, who emerged champion at the Pannal Golf Club in northern England, while Italy’s Matteo Manassero became the youngest player, at 20, to win the championship – in a three-man play-off in 2013.
-The only American to have claimed the title was Arnold Palmer, who emerged victorious at Royal St George’s in 1975.
+The first American to win the BMW PGA Championship was Arnold Palmer in 1975.
+More than 45 years later, in 2021, Billy Horschel joined his famous compatriot.
 Victory provides automatic entry into that year’s US Open tournament and a three-year exemption for the Open Championship, the oldest and most prestigious of all the majors.